What are direct messages?

 Be friendly and introduce yourself

+Are you wondering how to introduce yourself on social media?
 The most important thing to remember is to be friendly in your direct messages.
 Unless you’ve talked before, or as Echo said, know each other from social media (i.e. liked/shared each other’s tweets before)…

 It’s a good idea to say hi and introduce yourself when you send a direct message.
 The video below is the start of our conversation about direct messaging tips.